Want to keep your mind as sharp as possible? Tend to your belly.

 7. Whole grains

-Aim for three servings or more each day and include a variety, such as quinoa, oatmeal, whole grain breads or popcorn (without added salt) to improve brain health.
+If you eat grains, aim for three servings each day.
+Include a variety, such as quinoa, oatmeal, whole grain breads or popcorn (without added salt or butter) to improve brain health.

 One serving of nuts includes healthy fats, fiber and important vitamins and minerals that promote healthy blood flow.
-Incorporate an ounce of walnuts, almonds, pecans or pistachios five times each week, and choose unsalted versions for a healthy heart.
+Incorporate an ounce of walnuts, almonds, pecans or pistachios five times each week, and choose unsalted or low sodium versions for a healthy heart.

 Beans are an excellent source of folate, one of the B vitamins.
 Eating three servings or more each week is beneficial to your mind as well as your heart and gut.